-House Bill No. 6849, also known as Public Act No. 25-134, introduces several technical revisions to the Government Administration and Elections statutes, set to take effect on October 1, 2025.
-Key amendments include the repeal of subdivision (9) of section 3-56a, which redefines "mineral" by removing the term "liquid" from its definition.
-Additionally, subsection (c) of section 4-8 is amended to clarify that department heads must designate one deputy to assume their responsibilities in their absence.
-The bill also updates the nomination process in section 9-4a by defining "contact information" to encompass various communication methods and allows voter guides to link to the Federal Election Commission's website for candidate information.
-Furthermore, it stipulates conditions for removing and re-adding elector names from registry lists and clarifies the use of absentee ballot applications for specific groups, ensuring that names on the inactive registry list do not count towards petition signature requirements.
+House Bill No. 6849, also known as Public Act No. 25-134, introduces various technical revisions to the Government Administration and Elections statutes, set to take effect on October 1, 2025.
+Key amendments include the repeal of subdivision (9) of section 3-56a, which redefines "mineral" by including various hydrocarbons and resources while removing the term "liquid."
+Additionally, subsection (c) of section 4-8 is amended to clarify the appointment and responsibilities of department heads and their deputies, ensuring that a designated deputy can assume duties in the absence of the department head.
+The bill also updates the nomination process in section 9-4a to define "contact information" more broadly and allows voter guides to link to the Federal Election Commission's website for candidate information.

 GAE Joint Favorable: 4-8, 9-32, 9-35c, 9-153a, 9-264, 9-311a